Colombia

 • Ports on two oceans

-• Large population (almost 50 million people)
+• Large population (more than 52 million people)

-• Large foreign direct investment level
+• High foreign direct investment level

 Weaknesses